Writing off current student loans would cost £100 billion.

 In its 2017 manifesto, the Labour party pledged to abolish university tuition fees.

-There are two costs associated with this.
-The first is the cost of scrapping the tuition fees (and associated loans) of future students.
-The second is the possibility of wiping off the amounts owed by current graduates—which Labour has said it would like to try to do.
+There are two costs potentially associated with this.
+The first is the cost of scrapping the tuition fees (and associated loans) of future students—this is the policy in Labour’s manifesto.
+The second is the possibility of wiping off the amounts owed by current graduates—which Labour has separately said it would like to try to do.

 It was the latter that Angela Rayner, Labour’s Shadow Education Secretary, was talking about when she referred to a £100 billion cost.
 When asked on Sunday’s BBC’s Andrew Marr Show how much wiping out current student debt would cost, Angela Rayner said “it’s £100 billion which they estimate currently, which will increase”.